linode/docs/docs/websites/cms/install-wordpress-using-wp-cli-on-ubuntu-14-04.md

         grant all on wordpress.* to 'user' identified by 'password';

-4. Type `quit` to exit the mysql command line.
+4. Type `quit` to exit the MySQL command line.

 ### Main Install